 3. Gulf of Aden: The entrance to the Red Sea, the Gulf of Aden is another affected piracy sea area.
-The Gulf forms an important trading route leading into the Suez Canal and geographically well-positioned with the anarchic Somalia.
+The Gulf forms an important trading route leading into the Suez Canal and is geographically well-positioned with anarchic Somalia.

 4. Gulf of Guinea: An emerging area of piracy activities, the Gulf of Guinea spans a major portion of North-Western and Southern Africa (Angola).
 It is a very important trade route for crude oil tankers to the European and American continents, making it an appropriate target for the wrongdoers.

-As per the International Maritime Bureau (IMB) statistics, so far there have been reported 27 attacks, though in the absence of a proper definition of the term ‘piracy’, it has been speculated that many attacks may gone unreported.
+As per the International Maritime Bureau (IMB) statistics, so far there have been reported 27 attacks, though in the absence of a proper definition of the term ‘piracy’, it has been speculated that many attacks may go unreported.

 5. Benin: Benin in Africa is yet another geographic area infested with marine pirates.
-The area has been listed as one of the high risk areas in terms of marine shipping.
+The area has been listed as one of the high-risk areas in terms of marine shipping.
 The IMO has taken various steps to counter maritime piracy in this piracy affected area, though positive results are yet to be seen.

 6. Nigeria: Nigeria in the Western part of Africa is regarded to be a hive of piracy activities.
-The threat of piracy is so high in the region that it has been rated as being one of the most risky areas for marine cargo transportation.
-The factor of the security cover provided by the Nigerian naval authorities is also lacking, leading to increase in sea piracy in this area.
+The threat of piracy is so high in the region that it has been rated as being one of the riskiest areas for marine cargo transportation.
+The factor of the security cover provided by the Nigerian naval authorities is also lacking, leading to an increase in sea piracy in this area.